anubhavpgit/anubhavpgit.github.io/content/posts/jude.md

 ---
 title: 'Hey, Jude!
 A product journey roadmap'
 date: "26-02-2025"
 description: "Not a tribute to the Beatles' song.
-This is a product journey roadmap of Jude; an AI-powered nutritionist that helps me make healthier life choices."
+This is a product journey roadmap of Jude; why and how I decided to build an AI assisted nutrition tracker, and what it might look like as a full-fledged product."
-draft: false
+draft: true
 tag: "#tech, #product"
 ---